 - Storytelling?
 Add emotional depth and varied sentence flow.

-Generic rewriting tools can sound unnatural and trigger AI detectors due to tone mismatches.
+Generic rewriting tools can sound unprofessional and trigger AI detectors due to tone mismatches.

 Free tools should tell you upfront what you’re getting: